vineethkumarv/sv-wiki/Functions.md

 **output:**

 ![func array from display1](https://user-images.githubusercontent.com/110412468/188615368-51613153-5cc7-4698-820e-e22fe12e0d43.png)

+              Fig.8- output for a function call from an expression which returns array

 In the example, we are calling a function from a display that returns an array where we need to create a data type using a typedef as mentioned in code with the array and size and make use of that data type and call the function, note that you need to change the function return type to the typedef type.